N-Manos/FizzBuzz/README.md

 FizzBuzz
 ========

-This short program consists of a single method that takes a number as input and...
+This short program consists of a single method that takes a number and a hash as input.

-	if it is divisible by 3 will print "Fizz"

-	if divisible by 5 will print "Buzz"

-	if divisible by both 3 and 5 will print "FizzBuzz"

-	if not divisible by either 3 of 5 or if the input was not a number it will return "That is not divisible by 3 or 5!"
+It tests all the numbers from 1 to the number input against the keys in the hash.

+If the number is divisible by any of the keys it will append the appropriate string onto a response and print the response on a new line each cycle.

 Following the method are a few test statements.